TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Let's change one of our previous examples, where we calculated the area of a wall, and use the length and height values as input.

 Task: Complete the code to take the length and height values as input, then calculate and output the area by multiplying them.

+## **Club Entrance (Conditionals):**

+You are making an app to control the entrance to a club.

+Only clients who are 16 or older are allowed to enter.

+Task: Take the age of the client as input, then output "Welcome", in case it's greater or equal to 16, and "Not allowed", if it's not.

+For example, if the user enters 28 as their age, the output should be "Welcome".

+*Output the corresponding message exactly as mentioned above, with a capital starting letter.*